poojagowda7818/NLP_Project4/README.md

 1) To successfully run the implementation please follow steps respective each objective:
 # Experiment Replication
 Steps to run the experiment:
-1) Please download the "NLP_Project4_replication.ipynb" notebook.
+1) Please download the "NLP_Project4_replication.ipynb" jupyter notebook.
 2) Create "experiment_1" and "experiment_2" folder.
 3) Upload the "config_exp1.yaml","config_exp2.yaml", and "english_merged.txt".
-4) Run the respective the replicated experiments with specific cmds mentioned in the notebook.
+4) Run the respective the replicated experiments with specific cmds mentioned in the jupyter notebook.

 # Experiment Direction - Direction1
 Steps to run the experiment direction1:
-1) Please download the "NLP_Project4_Transformers.ipynb" notebook.
+1) Please download the "NLP_Project4_Transformers.ipynb" jupyter notebook.
 2) Create "experiment_1" folder.
 3) Upload the "english_merged.txt" file.
-4) Run the respective experiment direction with mentioned cmds.
+4) Run the respective experiment direction with mentioned cmds in the jupyter notebook.
-# Experiment Direction -
+# Experiment Direction - Direction2
+Steps to run the experiment direction2
+1) Please download the "Dataexperiment.ipynb" jupyter notebook.
+2) Create "experiment_1" folder.
+3) Upload the "english_merged_copy.txt" file.
+4) Upload the "config-exp1.yaml"
+5) Run the respective experiment direction with mentioned cmds in the jupyter notebook.